 If the person is under the age of 65:

 People living with a disability under the age of 65 can apply for funding via the NDIS but generally this does not cover palliative care related supports.
+The NDIS may continue to fund disability-related supports that are unrelated to the palliative diagnosis or that complement end-of-life care.

 For more information about what palliative care funding and support is available for people under the age of 65 visit: Palliative Care and other options .